JanaAbuhamed/SOEN-341-Campus-Events-Ticketing/README.md

 ## Objective

-## Project
+## About
-Campus Events & Ticketing Web Application
+This project is Campus Events & Ticketing Web Application

-System enables the following
+The application enables the following;

 Students: **browse events**, **save them**, **claim tickets** (free or paid), **check in using QR codes**.